 We have many exciting things going on in our elementary and middle school grades.
 Resurrection Academy continues to bring technology into the classrooms and into the hands of the students.
 Currently eBeam technology is set up in all classrooms.
 In grades K-2 through 4 students use iPad technology.
 Currently, kindergarten has 5 iPads and 1st through 4th have 8-10 iPads.
 The school recently received 50 new iPads through a grant, so we are gradually reaching our goal of 1 to 1 tablets for the students.
 The iPads are used throughout the day for Superkids.

 In the Language Arts program, several educational apps such Accelerated Reading and Moby Max are used.
 Students also use technology to complete research.
 In the upper grades we suffered a setback in the area of technology.
 As you know, our classrooms were broken into last year and all the tablets from 7th and 8th grade were stolen.
 As yet, we have not been able to replace these devices.
 Students in the upper grades have been able to bring their personal devices from home to utilize in the classrooms following strict classroom procedure in regards to the technology.
 Three of the classrooms are equipped with Apple T.V., which is utilized on a daily basis.
 In keeping up with the 21st century, Resurrection Academy is steering away from textbooks and utilizing technology as the main resource in learning.

 We are proud of our school and thankful for the beautiful refurbishment of the school generously provided by the John and Dorothy Shea Foundation.
-As you know, two years ago the Shea Foundation gave our school a complete makeover including our offices, teachers’ lounge, and all the classrooms.
+As you know, the Shea Foundation gave our school a complete makeover including our offices, teachers’ lounge, and all the classrooms.
 In addition, we are extremely grateful to all our benefactors for their generous support of Resurrection Academy.